Grand Meadow High School Superlark Cord Program

 : The Superlark Cord Program is designed to recognize and encourage Grand Meadow High School students to develop character that results from volunteering service to our community.
 Students will not only benefit the community but will develop their own leadership and citizenship skills.

-Advisors: Lisa Glynn ( ) & Annette Olson ( )
+Advisors: Lisa Glynn ( ) & Leslie Hendrickson ( )

 Overview: The Superlark Cord Program is a distinguished volunteer service award available to Grand Meadow High School students who perform community service/volunteering during every year of high school.
 Seniors completing all required hours will be recognized by wearing a white cord with their cap and gown and special mention in the Commencement program.